 I. Scope

-The following policy and procedures shall apply to all research conducted by faculty, visiting scientists and postdoctoral researchers under the auspices of Duke University.
+The following policy and procedures shall apply to all research conducted by faculty, research staff, visiting scientists and postdoctoral researchers under the auspices of Duke University.
 The procedures delineated herein address research misconduct as defined at the outset of this chapter.

-This policy and procedures shall also be followed for any allegations of research misconduct involving federal funds, regardless of the position of the individual against whom the allegation is made.
 If no federal funds are involved, allegations of research misconduct on the part of undergraduate, graduate, or medical students may be referred to the applicable School or College for academic review.
 In these instances, the Deciding Official, in consultation with the appropriate academic leader(s), will determine if this policy and procedures should apply.
 The Dean of each School or College is the Deciding Official for their School and related Centers and Institutes.
 When Centers and Institutes are shared between Schools then the involved Deans will select one Dean to act as the Deciding Official for each research misconduct matter.

 Similarly, in the absence of federal funding, allegations of research misconduct on the part of staff not holding a research or teaching appointment may be referred for administrative review in accordance with the Staff Handbook.
 The Deciding Official will determine if this policy should apply.